 But state governments have begun blocking local government efforts to give workers the opportunity to earn paid time off for paid sick days and/or paid family leave through the use of “preemption laws.”
 “Preemption” in this context refers to a situation in which a state law is enacted to block a local ordinance from taking effect—or dismantle an existing ordinance.
 The figure below shows that at least 20 states have passed paid leave preemption laws.

 Paid leave preemption is on the rise: States passing laws preempting local paid leave laws, January 2004–July 2017

 Note: In each column, blue boxes represent paid leave preemption laws passed in the given year.
-Gray boxes represent fair scheduling preemption laws in effect (passed in previous years).
+Gray boxes represent paid leave preemption laws in effect (passed in previous years).

 Source: EPI analysis of preemption laws in all 50 states